It’s always nice to receive a gift, especially when it’s a surprise.

-So you don’t have to wait until Christmas, your birthday, anniversary or some other special day to treat yourself and tell yourself that you are good enough, unique and that you appreciate you.
+So you don’t have to wait until Christmas, your birthday, your anniversary or some other special day to treat yourself and tell yourself that you are good enough to be unique and that you appreciate yourself.
 When was the last time that you did that?
 We often think of treating ourselves as indulgent or selfish.
 And it really isn’t.

 What’s the best gift you could give yourself?

 Here are 5 gem ideas for gifts to give yourself.
-They are invaluable at any time of the year because they tap into the greatest gift of all: learning to love and appreciate yourself.
+They are invaluable at any time of the year because they tap into the greatest gift: learning to love and appreciate yourself.

-Being human means that we suffer, fail and feel inadequate from time to time.
+Being human means that we suffer, fail and feel inadequate occasionally.
 Similarly, you cannot always be or get exactly what you want.
 Instead of listening to the voice of the Inner Critic, try accepting this reality with sympathy and kindness.
 You’ll soon discover the gift of a new sense of inner calmness.

 2. Dare to Dream.